Anessen/PSFalcon/Commands.md

 * `Invoke-FalconResponderCommand`, `Confirm-FalconResponderCommand`
 * `Invoke-FalconAdminCommand`, `Confirm-FalconAdminCommand`
 ### Use Real-time Response to upload and run an executable
-**NOTE**: The command `Invoke-FalconDeploy` was developed to support mass-deployment of Falcon Forensics.
+`Invoke-FalconDeploy` was developed to support mass-deployment of Falcon Forensics.
 It is designed to upload a file to your ‘Put’ Files library, create a session with target hosts, push the file to those hosts, then execute it and output the results to CSV.

 **NOTE**: Because Real-time Response does not interact with logged in users, the executable must be able to be run silently and without user interaction.
 ```powershell
 Invoke-FalconDeploy -HostIds <id>, <id> -Path $pwd\File.exe [-QueueOffline]
 ```
 ### Retrieve detail about queued Real-time Response sessions
-**NOTE**: PSFalcon has a custom command named `Get-FalconQueue` which will create a CSV file with information about sessions that have pending queued commands or have been created in the last 7 days (by default).
-If you wish to get more specific, you can use `Get-FalconSession` to find queued sessions, and the command below to get detailed information.
+`Get-FalconQueue` will create a CSV file with information about sessions that have pending queued commands or have been created in the last 7 days (by default).
 ```powershell
 Get-FalconQueue [-Days]
 ```